 The amount that you must pay for covered services, under any certificate, before benefits are payable.
 Payments made toward your deductible are based on the approved amount at the time claims are processed reprocessed.
-Payments made toward your deductible are not altered by an audit or recovery.
-For prescription drugs, your deductible is not reduced by any rebate or other credit received directly or indirectly from the drug manufacturer, but you may be able to take advantage of BCBSM-approved special coupon programs to help you pay some or all of your deductible.
+Payments made toward your deductible are not altered by an audit or recovery and are not reduced by any coupon, rebate or other credits received directly or indirectly from an assistance program.
+However, you may be able to take advantage of BCBSM-approved special coupon programs to help you pay some or all of your deductible.
+For prescription drugs, your deductible is not reduced by any rebate or other credit received directly or indirectly from an assistance program or the drug manufacturer, but you may be able to take advantage of BCBSM-approved special coupon programs to help you pay some or all of your deductible.